Finding and arranging

 - Register your project by filling in the Bachelor Research Project Registration Form (Astronomy) or Bachelor Research Project Registration Form (Astronomy & Physics).
 Make sure to fill in the correct amount of credits (EC) for your project as explained in the 'Credits' section above.
 Make sure to include the signatures from your supervisors, study advisor and Bachelor Research Project teacher.

-- Scan the completed form and send it to your supervisor(s), the Bachelor Research Project teacher and the Astronomy programme coordinator at email@example.com.
-Hand in the original paper version of the completed form to the Astronomy Programme Coordinator in room 564 of the Oort building.
+- Scan the completed form and send it to your supervisor(s), the Bachelor Research Project teacher and the Astronomy programme coordinator at firstname.lastname@example.org.
+Hand in the original paper version of the completed form to the Astronomy programme coordinator in room 564 of the Oort building.

 - The Bachelor Research Project research project formally starts with a meeting and training in research skills, including project management, CV writing, science communication and a LaTeX workshop.
 Students following the double Astronomy & Physics bachelor's programmes are required to follow the full two-week Research Skills programme.
 Astronomy students should only attend the components indicated by the Bachelor Research Project teacher.

 - By January or February at the latest, get started with your Bachelor Research Project.
 Over the first weeks, start background reading on research topics of your interest.
 Make sure to meet your supervisor(s) and schedule weekly meetings with them.
-Make sure you have a place to work, a functional computer account, etc. Also, plan first steps of your research project.
+Make sure you have a place to work, a functional computer account, etc. Also, plan the first steps of your research project.

 - By mid-February, you should be spending most of your time on your Bachelor Research Project.
 To structure your time, develop regular working habits.
 Do not perform your project in free or filler time.
 Consider it as a job!
 Also, do not put off writing your thesis until the last few weeks.
 Start writing parts of the work as you go along.
 Do not be afraid to ask for feedback from a colleague on your writing.